easypath/ansible-role-generate-tls-certs/README.md

 =========================
 Generates self-signed CA, client and server certificates.
 Runs locally on control machine. **Note:** Ansible crypto modules do not support self-signed certs, using `shell` command instead as required.

+**WARNING: re-running this role in the same output folder will overwrite any existing certs and keys!**

 Requirements
 ------------